wiktor-wytch/real-calendar/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Obsidian](https://img.shields.io/badge/Obsidian-1.0.0+-purple.svg)

 A powerful calendar plugin for Obsidian that displays events from markdown files with frontmatter.
-View your events in month, week, or day views, create events easily, and embed calendars anywhere in your notes.
+View your events in month, week, or day views, create events easily, and *embed calendars anywhere in your notes*.

 ![Calendar Preview](https://via.placeholder.com/800x400/4a90e2/ffffff?text=Calendar+Month+View)
 *Add a screenshot of the month view here*